Perry Como was born in Canonsburg, Pennsylvania, and worked as a barber before he embarked on a career in show business in the 1930s.

 Perry – or “Mr C” as he was affectionately called – had his own television show on the air as early as 1948.

 For over 16 years his show was the most popular musical/variety series on US television and made Como a major star.
 During that time, he also made numerous recordings that went to #1 on the hit parade, including Catch A Falling Star and It’s Impossible.

 Into the late 1990s, Como continued to make personal appearances in sold-out concerts throughout the United States.

-Perry Como died in his sleep on 12 May 2001, at his home in Jupiter Inlet Colony, Florida – six days before his eighty-ninth birthday.
+Perry Como died in his sleep on 12 May 2001, at his home in Jupiter Inlet Colony, Florida – six days before his 89th birthday.
 He was reported to have suffered from symptoms of Alzheimer’s disease during the final two years of his life.